MTG/miredu/README.md

 Build
 =====

-Currently only instructions buildin under OSX are available.
+Currently only instructions for building under OSX are available.
 Linux and windows instructions will follow.

+OSX

 1. Clone the repository using git: justin$ git clone https://github.com/justinsalamon/miredu.git